 Unemployment benefits offer Florida residents a way to temporarily make ends meet when job loss strikes.
 Your eligibility for collecting unemployment benefits depends primarily upon the type of employment you’ve held and the reason for separation from your most recent job.
 You may collect unemployment benefits if you are either unemployed or partially employed.
-If you're looking for a position, you may wish to start at our list of Miami's largest employers.
+If you're looking for a position, you may want to see if Miami's largest employers are currently hiring.

 - Have been paid wages in two or more calendar quarters